Elderberry and the Coronavirus

 We have received a lot of questions regarding the effects of Elderberry on the new coronavirus, so we decided to do some research of our own!

 What is the coronavirus?

 Let's start with understanding what the coronavirus is.
-While the term coronavirus is being used to identify the recent virus outbreak, its important to understand that the recent virus is actually just a strand of a coronavirus.
+While the term coronavirus is being used to identify the recent virus outbreak, its important to understand that the recent virus is actually just a strain of a coronavirus.
 Technically speaking, a coronavirus is a large family of viruses.
-In fact, the common cold is a strand of coronavirus.
-More severe strands known to infect humans are SARS and MERS.
+In fact, the common cold is a strain of coronavirus.
+More severe strains known to infect humans are SARS and MERS.

-The coronavirus typically attacks the respiratory system, although each strand tends to latch onto different areas of the respiratory tract.
-Less severe strands, like the common cold, tend to latch onto cells higher in the tract, while more severe strands tend to latch onto cells lower in the tract - sometimes even infecting the gastrointestinal tract as well.
+The coronavirus typically attacks the respiratory system, although each strain tends to latch onto different areas of the respiratory tract.
+Less severe strains, like the common cold, tend to latch onto cells higher in the tract, while more severe strains tend to latch onto cells lower in the tract - sometimes even infecting the gastrointestinal tract as well.

-What makes the most recent coronavirus outbreak so dangerous is the lack of immunity humans have built against this particular strand - officially named SARS-CoV-2.
+What makes the most recent coronavirus outbreak so dangerous is the lack of immunity humans have built against this particular strain - officially named SARS-CoV-2.